githubrobbi/Ultra-Fast-File-Search/README.md

 Most advance use of MULTITHREADING / MULTITASKING of any of the file search tools out there.

-It will start reading the MTF on all drives in parallel.
-Once a MTF is loaded it will start parsing it while every other process is still running in parallel.
+It will start reading the MFT on all drives in parallel.
+Once a MFT is loaded it will start parsing it while every other process is still running in parallel.

 There were a few areas to improve on the core design: